-99 Habits That Will Make You a Smarter Woman + FREE Printable List
+99 Habits That Make You Smarter + FREE Printable List

 Here’s a list of 99 habits that can help you to:

-99 Habits That Will Make You a Smarter Woman
+99 Habits That Make You a Smarter Person

 1. Read books daily.

 2. Do one self improvement act daily.

 3. Analyze your mistakes and learn from them.

 4. Keep yourself informed about the things that are going on in the world.

 5. Read about the politics and your country’s affairs.